Utilities¶

 - audio_file:

-, path to the audio file. - duration:
+char, path to the audio file. - duration:

-scalar, default: 0.5, the duration to crop the audio file to in seconds.
+1x1scalar, default: 0.5, the duration to crop the audio file to in seconds.

 OUTPUTS: